R-js/mangos/README.md

 # mangos

-🥭🥭 A monorepo collecting data wrangling and data validation utilities (release date jan 2020).
+🥭🥭 A monorepo collecting data wrangling and data validation utilities.

 The current collection of tools is listed below, new tools are planned for the future, create an [issue](issues) to propose new features, new tools, and/or bug findings.